 One of the best resources available through the library in the US are free audiobook and ebook apps!
-In Colorado (where I live) winter lasts clear through May, but these cozy mysteries will keep me snuggled up with a good story all season (and not break the bank).
+In Colorado (where I live) winter lasts clear through May, but these free cozy mysteries will keep me snuggled up with a good story all season (and not break the bank).
 Even better, most of these authors (Ellery Adams, Agatha Christie, M.C.
 Beaton, Sara Rosett, Juliet Blackwell, and Elizabeth Peters) have many other series other than what’s outlined here, so if you find an author whose writing style you like on this list: go nuts, coconuts!

 My local library has accounts with Libby and Hoopla, so that’s where I found these books.
 You might have different availability based on your library’s contract with free apps, and if you’re interested in exploring more audiobook and ebook services, check out this rundown from Book Riot.

-Classic Cozy Mysteries
+Classic Free Cozy Mystery Series

 Murder in the Mystery Suite (Book Retreat Mysteries #1) by Ellery Adams